Susan Polk: The trial

-The court was forced to declare a mistrial when the wife of Susan Polk's then-counsel, Daniel Horowitz, was murdered in an unrelated incident.
+The court was forced to declare a mistrial when the wife of Susan Polk's then-counsel Daniel Horowitz was murdered in an unrelated incident.
 Susan fired her attorneys to represent herself.
 She supported her defense with allegations of a history of marital and professional misconduct, including claims that Dr. Felix Polk had drugged and raped her when she was a teenager, brainwashed the couple's children, and threatened to kill her if she tried to leave him.
 Susan Polk repeatedly requested a second mistrial, lodging accusations of conspiracy against the prosecutor and the judge.

 Each of Susan and Felix's children testified at the trial.
-The youngest son, Gabriel, who had found the body, testified that his mother had speculated about means of killing her husband in the weeks before his father's death.
+The youngest son, who had found the body, testified that his mother had speculated about means of killing her husband in the weeks before his father's death.
 The oldest son, Adam, also testified against his mother, receiving widespread media coverage when he referred to her on the stand as "cuckoo for Cocoa Puffs".
-The middle son, Eli, testified on Susan's behalf, that Felix was the aggressor, controller, manipulator and responsible overall.
+The middle son, Eli, testified on Susan's behalf, that Felix was the aggressor, controller, manipulator and that he was responsible overall.

-Jurors, obeying the judge's jury instruction order, disagreed that the crime was premeditated, finding her guilty of second degree murder.
-Susan Polk was sentenced to prison for a term of 16 years to life.
-Her appeal was denied.
-Susan Polk was transferred to the California Institution for Women (CIW), a dorm-like prison, in Corona (near Chino), CA, in December 2012 and was eligible for parole in 2018.
-On May 29, 2019, Polk was removed from her parole hearing for being uncooperative and was subsequently denied parole.
-Polk will be eligible again in May 2029.
+Initially, jurors were deadlocked 11-1 guilty of first degree murder with the lone holdout juror believing the verdict should be manslaughter.
+The lone juror's position was that the sentence of 25-years-to-life for first degree murder was too harsh and didn't want to send Polk to prison for that length of time and believed that the 11-year fixed sentence for manslaughter was more appropriate.
+Eventually, a compromised verdict was reached with the lone holdout juror agreeing to come up from manslaughter to second degree murder and the remaining 11 jurors agreeing to come down from first degree murder to second degree murder to reach a unanimous verdict.
+The penalty for second degree murder is 15-years-to-life.
+Susan Polk was sentenced to a prison term of 16-years-to-life with the additional 1-year for use of a deadly weapon; knife.
+Susan Polk was transferred from Contra Costa County to the California Institution for Women (CIW), a dorm-like prison, in Corona, California on February 27, 2007.

+Susan Polk's appeal was denied by the California Supreme Court on March 30, 2011.

+Polk became eligible for parole in 2018 but the hearing was postponed and her first parole hearing was held on May 29, 2019.
+Susan Polk was removed from her parole hearing before it concluded for being disruptive by repeatedly talking over the parole board commissioners, attempting to enter over 100 objections before the parole hearing began, and for attempting to retry the facts of the case.
+Polk also accused one of the commissioners of throwing a document at Polk which the commissioner denied doing.
+Polk was denied parole for an additional 10 years.
+Her request to advance her parole hearing earlier than 10 years was denied on July 29, 2025.
+Polk will be eligible for her next parole hearing in May 2029.